tomaarsen/TwitchAIDungeon/README.md

 When the bot has started, it will start listening to chat messages in the channel listed in the `settings.json` file.
 Whenever a chat member uses one of the accepted commands, the bot will forward the action to [AI Dungeon 2](https://play.aidungeon.io/), a procedurally generated text-based adventure game, and post the result of their action in Twitch chat.
 This way, Twitch chat will be able to play AI Dungeon 2.

 Due to the potential NSFW nature of AI Dungeon 2, it is possible to pass a blacklist to the bot.
-This way, inputs containing a banned word or phrase will not be sent to AI Dungeon 2, and output containing a banned word or phrase will be censored with stars.
+This way, inputs containing a banned word or phrase will not be sent to AI Dungeon 2, and outputs containing a banned word or phrase will be censored with stars.
 See [Blacklist](#blacklist) for more information.

 Furthermore, there is a configurable cooldown between actions to prevent spam.
 See [Settings](#settings) for more information.